AppliedEnergistics/Applied-Energistics-2/API.md

 `AEKey.fromTagGeneric` can restore the key of the correct type.
 The same mechanism can be used for packets with `AEKey.writeToPacket` and `AEKey.readKey`.

-Sicne Java 16, the following patter makes it easy to work with generic keys when your code only supports items:
+Since Java 16, the following pattern makes it easy to work with generic keys when your code only supports items:

 ```java
 if (key instanceof AEItemKey itemKey) {